HST Proposal Implementation and Execution

 NASA's High-End Computing (HEC) Program maintains a comprehensive set of resources and services for the agency's four Mission Directorates, the NASA Engineering and Safety Center, external collaborators, and the nation.
 By closely partnering with each Mission Directorate, the HEC Program addresses their specific resource requirements and user needs.
 Mission support includes ensuring reliable remote access for a user community spread broadly across NASA centers and partner organizations nationwide.

 Successful HST proposers will be eligible to apply for NASA High-End Computing Time.
-Please indicate whether you intend to apply for HEC time in the text of the ‘Special Requirements’ section of the PDF submission.
 More information on NASA HEC Program can be found on https://www.hec.nasa.gov.

 Visits to STScI